Rafolo78/kaluza-device-list/README.md

 ## Suggesting further improvements
 I was not sure if these should be part of the MVP, because of time constraints I decided not to include them and just leave some notes here about them.
 #### `Make the app Responsive`
 It was not mentioned in the exercise description so I decided to make this work for desktop resolutions.
-In "real life" the should be displayed correctly in mobile devices.
+In "real life" this should be displayed correctly in mobile devices.
 #### `Loading spinner while fetching devices`
 This should be nice, I have left the boolean flag implemented in the redux state.
 So the idea is that while the flag `loading` is true render a loading spinner, otherwise try to render the device list.
 It was not worth it because the loading time is very fast since we are fetching from our local server.
 #### `Creating and empty state when there are no devices returned`
-This should be creating a nice message saying there are no devices to display
+This is just creating a nice message saying there are no devices to display
 #### `Documenting the code`
 Specially React components.